Robert A. Muh: Philanthropy and other interests

-Muh has made contributions to numerous organizations, mostly in the arts and education.
-He founded and endowed the MIT Robert A. Muh Alumni Award in the Humanities, Arts, and Social Sciences to honor MIT graduates for significant achievements in humanities, arts, and social sciences fields.
+Muh has founded and endowed the MIT Robert A. Muh Alumni Award in the Humanities, Arts, and Social Sciences to honor MIT graduates for significant achievements in humanities, arts, and social sciences fields.
 Winners of the Robert A. Muh Award have included former Secretary of State George Shultz, President of Northeastern University Joseph Aoun, Former Kennedy Center President Michael Kaiser cellist Carlos Prieto and Nobel laureate in Economics Robert C. Merton.
-He has been very involved with his alma mater, MIT, where he is a Life Member Emeritus of the MIT Corporation, was a Chair of the Humanities Visiting Committee, and he has served on several of the school's visiting committees including the Sloan School.
+He maintains a significant involvement with his alma mater, the Massachusetts Institute of Technology (MIT).
+He holds the distinguished position of Life Member Emeritus within the MIT Corporation and has previously served as the Chair of the Humanities Visiting Committee, and he has served on several of the school's visiting committees including the Sloan School.
 In 1989, he also established the Muh Family UROP Fund for MIT's Undergraduate Research Opportunities Program "to support research by promising undergraduates in management, economics, or political science".

-Muh has served as a trustee and Chairman of the Board of the Culinary Institute of America where he has served as co-chair of the school's investment committee, and Muh and his wife helped to establish a New Works Fund at the San Francisco Ballet.
+Muh has served as a trustee and chairman of the Board of the Culinary Institute of America where he has served as co-chair of the school's investment committee, and Muh and his wife helped to establish a New Works Fund at the San Francisco Ballet.
 Muh served as a trustee and Vice Chair of the Napa Valley Opera House in Napa, CA and the Muhs were major supporters of the Opera House.
 Muh produced a musical tribute to composer Harry Warren and he has narrated Copland's Lincoln Portrait with the Boston Pops at Symphony Hall in Boston.
 Muh has been a partner in KMW Farms for more than 40 years.
 KMW Farms was the breeder of Pine Chip, a trotter that won the Breeders Crown and set the world record for the mile in 1994.
 The Muhs are also the founders of the Atlas Peak Foundation in support of education and the arts.